 From a religious or spiritual perspective the Sun is the natural representative of God or the supreme fundamental power of the universe.
 While different religions and spiritual groups use alternate words for this ultimate power and intelligence, it is represented by the Sun in astrology.

 In the study of mundane astrology (politics and wider social movements) or in questions relating to leadership or the exercise of power, the Sun represents the person in charge.
 Depending on the field of study this can be the king, prime minister, or president of the country; the leader of the gang; the captain of the ship or sporting team; the boss or CEO; the supreme commander of the armed forces; or the president of the local tennis committee.

 The Sun is the natural ruler of fathers in a day chart.

 In the natal horoscope

 The Sun in the natal chart is the natural ruler of the individual ego or sense of identity which is expressed through the zodiac sign and house placement, as well as other factors such as receptions and aspects with the Moon and other planets.

 The Sun also represents people associated with the house that has Leo on the cusp.
-If for example the 6th house has Leo on the cusp the Sun will represent workers or employees, or pets.
+If for example the 6th house has Leo on the cusp the Sun will represent workers or employees, or pets, or illness.
 If Leo is on the cusp of the 3rd house it will represent one’s siblings or neighbours.

-The Sun rules solar energy, and also nuclear energy because it powers the Sun.
+The Sun rules energy in general as well as solar energy, and also nuclear energy because it powers the Sun.